zion-off/webhook-broker/README.md

 The primary issue with relying solely on Redis is that, while it can be configured to be non-volatile, it is not ACID compliant.
-As such, if at any stage Redis fails, we stand the risk of losing information about requests that may not be sent later due to the data loss.
+As such, if at any stage Redis fails, we stand the risk of losing information about requests that may not be sent later due to the data loss, or of making duplicate requests to clients.
+For example, if Redis fails to register a job as having been picked up by a worker, a different worker instance might pick up the same job and make the same request again to the client.

-To get around this, we can introduce a persistent database layer to log trigger workflow updates.
-When a request to trigger a webhook comes in, we write so in the database, along with a job ID.
+To get around this, we can introduce a persistent database layer to log workflow updates when events are triggered.
+When a request to trigger a webhook comes in, we write so in the database, along with a unique job ID. a `uuid`, for example.
 We then enqueue the job with the same ID in the BullMQ queue.
+These two steps may be done in one database transaction, so that changes to the database can be rolled back if something goes wrong.

-When a worker pulls a job from the queue, we write appropriate logs before and after the event, and then again after the HTTP response is received from the webhook URL.
+When a worker pulls a job from the queue, we write appropriate logs before and after the event, and then again after the HTTP response is received from the client after making a request to the webhook URL.
+This way, the database stands as the single source of truth, and we may refer to it to spot inconsistencies in our workflow.
+This also enables us to flush Redis whenever necessary, or remove completed jobs from it to free up memory space, as they are not relevant to our workflow any longer.

 A background task periodically checks the logs in the database for inconsistencies.
-For example, if a job is marked to have been picked up from the queue, but there is no information following this event, we can assume a Redis failure somewhere in between.
+For example, if a job is marked to have been picked up from the queue, but there is no information following this event, we can assume a Redis failure somewhere in between, and decide to retry this job.
 This CRON job aggregates these failed jobs, and sends them to the retry queue for retrying, and it may use a cursor to keep track of jobs that have succeeded in a sequence.